-Every year starting from March to May, in the spring, climbers from around the world pass through this route with a common dream of making it up to the summit of mighty Everest.
-The Sherpa, native inhabitants of the region worship the mountain and risk their lives to clear the route up to the top of Everest before the climbing season starts.
-This is because the notorious Khumbu ice fall is a moving icefall in itself and keeps changing the landscape every season posing threats to the climber.
+Everest Base Camp trek is one of the most common meeting ground, to all the independent trekkers from around the world, looking for trekking in Nepal.
+Every year starting from March to May, in the spring, climbers from around the world pass through this route, with a common dream of making it up to the summit of mighty Everest.
+The Sherpa, native inhabitants of the region, worship the mountain and risk their lives to clear the route up to the top of Everest before the climbing season starts.
+This is because the notorious Khumbu icefall is moving in itself and keeps changing the landscape every season, posing threats to the climber.

-Average Walk: 5 hours a day
+Average Walk: 5-7 hours a day

 Best Season: February – March & September – December